kpentland/kpentland.github.io/publications.md

 ## Publications

-Please find below a complete list of my research plublications.
+Please find below a complete list of my publications.

 ---